 Windows users can alternatively connect with PuTTY.

-When you’ve logged in, your command prompt will change and you’ll see a welcome screen.
+When you've logged in, your command prompt changes and you'll see a welcome screen.

-From the Control Panel, click the Droplet’s More menu and choose Delete.
+From the control panel, click the Droplet's More menu and choose Destroy.